-Buffalo has a few instantly recognizable smells: the fragrance of freshly baked Cheerios from the General Mills plant, the scent of wings just tossed in hot sauce, and the aroma of Sahlen’s Hot Dogs grilled over charcoal at Ted’s.
+Buffalo has a few instantly recognizable smells: the fragrance of freshly baked Cheerios from the General Mills plant, the scent of wings just tossed in hot sauce, and the aroma of Sahlen’s Hot Dogs (who are celebrating 150 years in business in 2019) grilled over charcoal at Ted’s Hot Dogs.

 Going to Ted’s with my dad was a late winter tradition growing up, a way of putting the cold and snow in the rear view mirror.
 We would be in good company as the customer line typically stretched to the door, full of patrons dressed in winter coats awaiting their first taste of summer.
 That chargrilled aroma greeted us as soon as we left the car and seemed to hang over the Sheridan Drive location we visited.
 Stepping inside was always a sensory overload: the sizzle of French fries and onion rings in the deep fryer, the orders shouted from the customers to the staff behind the grill and that irresistible smell of char-grilled fare.